malikhan-dev/zenq/README.md

 lingo.From(data).Where(...).AllOrDefault()
 ```

 you can use collectors to unwrap the `Queryable[T]` result into concrete values.

 - `Collect()` returns the full result set and errors
 - `CollectRange(cnt)` returns a limited number of items based on the `cnt` argument, along with errors
+-  CollectChan(buffersize) collect data and errors using go chan for your large data . available at v1.4.0
 After calling a collector, the result is no longer a pointer to `Queryable[T]`.

 ```go